hyperledger-labs/splice/cluster/images/docs/src/app_dev/operating/deployment_example.rst

 deploying Canton network applications, we run a separate validator node for our application.

-To start the validator node, first start the validator participant using the Canton research binary and connect it to the domain:
+To start the validator node, first start the validator participant using the Canton binary and connect it to the domain:

 .. parsed-literal::